Fenchel-Rockafellar Theorem in Infinite Dimensions via Generalized Relative Interiors: Generalized Relative Interiors for Graph of Set-valued Mappings

 \section{Generalized Relative Interiors for Graph of Set-valued Mappings}

-In this section we study generalized relative interiors of set-valued mappings with convex graphs and give a version of Rockafellar’s theorem in LCTV spaces.
-Remember that a set-valued mapping $F\colon X\tto Y$ between LCTV spaces is associated with its {\em graph}

-and it is called {\em convex} if its graph is a convex subset of the product space $X\times Y$.
+In this section we study generalized relative interiors of set-valued mappings with convex graphs and give a version of Rockafellar's theorem in LCTV spaces.
+Remember that a set-valued mapping $F\colon X\tto Y$ between LCTV spaces is associated with its {\em graph} and it is called {\em convex} if its graph is a convex subset of the product space $X\times Y$.
 We also consider the {\em domain} of $F$ defined by